DOUBLE BUGGY REVIEW

-I loved it when my twins were tiny as the deep seats created a really safe and dark space for them to be safe and cocooned from the world.
+I loved the city mini double buggy when my twins were tiny as the deep seats created a really safe and dark space for them to be safe and cocooned from the world.
 I felt like they were well protected.
 We didn’t use it when they were really newborn as you needed the carrycots and I already had a single buggy with a carrycot which they both fit in together.
 The girls went into this buggy when they were a few months old and as the seats lay flat and the cosy toes are very cosy I think it was perfect for them.
-Having the seats operate separately is perfect with twins or different aged children as they don’t have to lie down together or both have their sun canopy up.
+Having the seats operate separately makes it brilliant as a n as they don’t have to lie down together or both have their sun canopy up.

 The sun canopy or hoods are fantastic on this buggy.
 The best I have seen.
 They come down so far that they create a great environment for on the go naps and also mean that I rarely used the rain cover.
 It just wasn’t necessary unless it was really pelting down.
 These sun hoods were so good that even after I decided this buggy was too heavy for me to use we kept it for our summer holiday.

-This buggy weighs only 12kg and when we bought it was the lightest double on the market.
+The Joie Aire Twin buggy weighs only 12kg and when we bought it was the lightest double on the market.
 It folds in the same way as the city mini and can stand up independently when folded which makes it great for storage.
 Size wise it is great for city living as it fits through all shop door ways and on narrow pavements.
-The basket underneath is also huge so no need to hang anything on the back.
+The basket underneath the Joie double buggy is also huge so no need to hang anything on the back.
 I really like this buggy and at only around £150 it is a bargain option, but it does have negatives.

+I couldn’t do a Joie Aire twin stroller review without also mentioning the things that bugged me.
 The wheels on this buggy are very small and you have to lift it up and down kerbs.
-This is countered by the fact that it is light to start with, but with my girls being over 2yrs old now that is becoming harder and harder and now that there is a lighter competitor on the market (Mountain Buggy Nano Duo) I am thinking of making a switch
+This is countered by the fact that it is light to start with, but with my girls being over 2yrs old now that is becoming harder and harder.
+It does feel a bit rickety if I am honest and doesn’t manoeuvre as easily as some of the other double strollers.

 There is no division between the two seats and this allows twin wars about whose space is whose.
 Very annoying for mummy!